Add this page to your book

 Whilst it's free to use, and long range, LoRaWAN is not high bandwidth.
 Therefore data is only sent once an hour …some less important data is only sent once every 24 hours.
 (See below for more information.)

 Frequencies used by the LoRaWAN module differ by region and country.
-We stock two different versions:
+We stock three different versions:

 The EU version can be used in most of Europe and certain countries in Africa.
 The US model can be used in the Americas.